 "This is an historic occasion," declared Francis Crick on June 2, 1966, in his opening remarks to the annual conference of molecular biologists at Cold Spring Harbor Laboratory on Long Island.
 "There have been many meetings," he explained, "about the genetic code during the past ten or twelve years but this is the first important one to be held since the code became known."
-Major questions about the genetic code remained to be answered: scientists had not yet determined the base sequence of any gene, nor had they looked closely at the site of protein synthesis, the ribosome, or at the important role of proteins in DNA replication, repair, and control.
+Major questions about the genetic code remained to be answered: scientists had not yet determined the base sequence of any gene, nor had they looked closely at the site of protein synthesis, the ribosome, or at the important role of enzymes in DNA replication, repair, and control.
 Nonetheless, with the identification of the codons for all twenty amino acids, most of the basic concepts of molecular biology had been affirmed and its classical era, as Crick would later call it, had reached its apogee.
 Due in significant measure to Crick's work, molecular biology had established an intellectual dominance similar to that of theoretical physics during the first half of the twentieth century.

 Crick remained as busy as ever, involved in several lines of research and much in demand as a speaker, commentator, and sounding board for scientists throughout the world.
 Indeed, for various periods during the 1960s and early 1970s, he became so burdened with work that he turned down all invitations to travel and lecture.
 He sometimes used a pre-printed postcard, reproduced in this exhibit, on which he checked off one of seventeen kinds of solicitation (to lecture, heal a disease, accept an honorary degree) that he routinely declined because they infringed on his time to think.